apache/druid/docs/api-reference/sql-api.md

 If a page number isn't passed, all results are returned sequentially in the same response.
 If you have large result sets, you may encounter timeouts based on the value configured for `druid.router.http.readTimeout`.

-When getting query results, getting the query results for an ingestion query returns an empty response.
+Getting the query results for an ingestion query returns an empty response.

 #### URL